h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 1. ***Select a pre-trained model***

 When it comes to selecting a pre-trained model - you pick one that looks suitable for your problem.
-Note, in Driverless AI; you have access to the following set of pre-trained ImageNet models:
+Note, in Driverless AI you have access to the following set of pre-trained ImageNet models:

 - densenet121
 - efficientnetb0